hl7au/au-fhir-core/input/pagecontent/index.md

   - [Comparison with other national and international specifications](comparison.html): This page provides comparison between AU Core profiles and other national, or international implementation guides.
 - [FHIR Artefacts](artifacts.html): These pages provide detailed descriptions and formal definitions for all the FHIR artefacts defined in this guide.
   - [Profiles and Extensions](profiles-and-extensions.html): This set of pages describes the profiles and extensions that are defined in this guide to exchange quality data.
 Each profile page includes a narrative description and guidance, formal definition and a "Quick Start" guide which summarises the supported search transactions for each profile.
 Although the guidance typically focuses on the profiled elements, it may also may focus on un-profiled elements to aid with implementation.
+  - [Search Parameters](search-parameters.html): This set of pages lists the search parameters extended for use in this guide for use in AU Core operations.
   - [Terminology](terminology.html): This set of pages lists the value sets and code systems defined in this guide.
   - [Capability Statements](capability-statements.html): This set of pages define the expected FHIR capabilities of AU Core Servers and Clients.
 - [Examples](examples.html): This page lists all the examples used in this guide.